Raising Kids Who Want to Make a Difference in their World

 Next, brainstorm ways your child could make a difference.
 Maybe she wants to help the homeless, and brainstormed: build a shelter, put beds in the park, give out blankets, and raise money for cots.
 Now help her choose a manageable idea that she cares about.
 She might realize that building a shelter isn’t realistic (right away, anyway), but she could canvass the neighborhood for blankets.

-Every parent told me these key points: “Think big, but start small.
+Every parent of a Changemaker told me these key points: “Think big, but start small.
 Start in your own community and always begin face to face.”
 The moment that their child saw the gratitude on the other person’s face was transformational.
 The initial face to face encounter is what activated the child’s empathy and ignited their passion to want to continue doing more to help.
+So start any charitable, giving act ideally face-to-face.

 Step 4.
 Enlist others to help

 If your child enjoys being with others, find others who agree with her cause.
-It helps build energy.
+Doing so helps build energy and strengthens commitment.
 Some kids form clubs with neighbors, classmates, church members, or friends.
 The more the merrier.

 One teen boy told me that he wanted to help out at a homeless shelter his senior year.
 His concern – time.
 So his mom enlisted his girlfriend and her mother so he could see her and they would be a foursome!
 “Volunteering became our time together,” he said, “and it was transformative.
 I realized I could make a difference on people’s lives and now I’m pursuing a career in social work.
 But I also learned things about my mom when we were together.
 She kept working at that shelter even after I went to college.
 I never realized how much helping others meant to her.
 It made me love her even more.”